fdennehy/pda-project/README.md

 ## About This Project

 This repository contains one Jupyter Notebook (penguins.ipynb), which explores the Palmer Penguins dataset using analytical methods learned as part of the Principles of Data Analytics module of the [HDip in Science in Computing in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics), ATU Galway.
-In addition to the Jupyter Notebook, the repository contains this README.md file and a .gitignore file.
+In addition to the Jupyter Notebook, the repository contains this README.md file, a .gitignore file and a palmerarchipelago.png.
 A brief description of each file is provided under the 'Files Description' section.

 ## Palmer Pengions